 Find out if a gaming tablet is the best choice for you by reading our information and recommendations below.

-Tablets were originally designed as "media consumers"; small, lightweight portable "slates" on which to download and view movies, ebooks and music.
+Tablets were originally designed as "media consumers"; small, lightweight portable "slates" on which to download and view movies and ebooks and listen to music.

 Now they have evolved into an all-purpose portable mini-computer on which you can also cruise the internet, check emails and social media and, yep... play games.